 12:00p Lunch Provided by MWCC

 1:00p Watershed Health Tools Workshop

-This workshop will provide an overview of tools for assessing and planning for watershed health activities.
+This workshop provided an overview of tools for assessing and planning for watershed health activities.

 Montana Natural Heritage Program Field Guide, Species Snapshot, and Map Viewer, Presenter Bryce Maxell

 Our Field Guide, Species Snapshot, and Map Viewer websites provide information that summarizes the status of nearly 8,000 species and over 150 habitats in areas across the state to inform environmental reviews and planning and permitting processes.
 Products include: (1) accounts with information on the taxonomy, distribution, biology, ecology, and conservation status of species and communities; (2) lists and abbreviated field guides for species documented in particular areas; and summaries of species, surveys that have been completed for particular species groups, acreages of terrestrial and wetland habitats, and invasive and pest species documented in watersheds and other user selected areas.